teuben/nemo-lesson/_episodes/04-cli.md

 tsf in=??? maxprec=false maxline=4 allline=false indent=2 margin=72 item= xml=f octal=f VERSION=3.3c
 ~~~
 {: .output}

+Your output might be a little different from the version when this manual was written.

 > ## Getting More Help
 >